mechkit/solar_design_algorithm/SDA.md

 The document below defines the calculations used to design and evaluate a PV system in preparation for creating electrical drawings.
 Most of the computer code is detailed below, and the full system calculation code is found [here](https://github.com/kshowalter/SPD_server/blob/master/lib/calculate_system.js).
 This algorithm is currently implemented in Javascript.
 The "Javascript" labeled boxes below is the actual code used in FSEC's application code.

-Note: For each section the symbols are prepended by a section name when stored as a variable in the computer code, in the form of "section.symbol".
+Note: For each section the symbols are pre-pended by a section name when stored as a variable in the computer code, in the form of "section.symbol".

 ## System specification